 Wisconsin water access laws favor anglers.
 In Wisconsin, as long as you access a river or creek legally, you can continually wade fish that body of water if your feet remain wet.
 If areas become unnavigable through water (too deep, obstruction), you can cross those areas from shore.

-This means you can legitimately park your car on the side of most country roads in Wisconsin, throw on some waders, and walk and fish for miles through some of the prettiest counties in the midwest.
+This means you can legitimately park your car on the side of most country roads in Wisconsin, throw on some waders, and walk and fish for miles through some of the prettiest landscapes in the Midwest.

 **Be sure to double-check fishing regulations before venturing out**